ShaunCurtis/Blazr.Demo/documents/RepositoryDataBrokers.md

 # Repository Data Brokers

-## Data Brokers

-Data brokers provide the link between the Core and Data domains.
+Data brokers provide the link between the *Core* and *Data* domains.

-The application has two types of data broker.
+The application implements two types of data broker.

 1. A set of data brokers that implement a generic Repository type pattern for CRUD and Read/List operations.
 2. A set of data brokers that implement a generic CQS pattern.

-This article covers the generic Repository pattern data pipeline,
+This article covers the Repository pattern data pipeline.

-## The Generic Repository Pattern
+## The Classic Generic Repository Pattern

-The classic generic pattern looks like this:
+The classic generic pattern that you will see looks like this:

 ```csharp
 public interface IRepository<T>